onnx/onnx-mlir/docs/Dialects/onnx.md

 The `ONNX.Return` operation represents a return operation within an ONNX subgraph.
 The operation takes variable number of operands and produces no results.

+This operation is not part of the standard and was added to assit onnx-mlir.

 Traits: ReturnLike, Terminator